Sreenand76/face-tracking-video-recorder/README.md

 - Uses **Face-api.js** to detect faces and display bounding boxes, facial landmarks, and other features.

-### 📹 Video Recording
+### 📹 Video Recording and Preview
-- Records real-time face detection results .
+- Records real-time face detection results and provides a playback preview.

 ### ⚡ Animations
 - Smooth UI transitions and interactive animations implemented using **Framer Motion**.